-SkoolKit can be used wherever the zip archive or tarball was unpacked - it does not need to be installed in any particular location.
+If you choose the zip archive or tarball, note that SkoolKit can be used wherever it is unpacked: it does not need to be installed in any particular location.
 However, if you would like to install SkoolKit as a Python package, you can do so by using the supplied setup.py script.
-After installation, the command scripts included in SkoolKit can be run from anywhere, instead of just the directory in which the SkoolKit zip archive or tarball was unpacked.